prag-webrtc/proposal/stolley-sample-chapter.md

 Establishing a connection with WebRTC is a bit more involved than request-response.
 The two connecting peers have to negotiate the terms of the connection before it can be established.
 Instead of request-response, peer connections are negotiated by an offer-answer pattern over a signaling channel.

 The offer-answer structure of establishing an RTC peer connection is metaphorically no different from a conversation between two friends who want to meet for coffee.
 Unless they share a remarkably strong psychic connection, the two friends won’t just show up the same day and time at the exact same coffee shop.
-They must first negotiate the details of the coffee date, using a some kind of a signaling channel: email, phone, text, or something conventional like that.
+They must first negotiate the details of the coffee date, using some kind of a signaling channel: email, phone, text, or something conventional like that.
 Even a remarkably strong psychic connection represents a signaling channel, when it comes right down to it.

 But let’s keep it conventional and familiar: One friend initiates the coffee date by sending a text, making a phone call, or whatever.
 That friend provides proposed details on a plan to meet up, and the other friend responds.
 The friends go back and forth, offering and answering, until they reach an agreement to meet at a specific time and place.
 Regardless of the signaling channel used (text, phone, email), their conversation goes something like this: